ADA-GWU/guidedresearchproject-tmehtiyev2019/README.md

 # Scalability Analysis of Microservice Architecture

+## Project Directory Structure

+This repository contains various resources used for our project.
+Here's a quick rundown of the primary directories and their contents:

+- **`papers`**: This directory holds all the academic papers that have been reviewed and analyzed for the project.

+- **`data`**: This directory contains all the data sets used for the experiments and analysis.

+- **`presentations`**: Any presentations related to the project, including both planning and results, are stored here.

+- **`reports`**: This directory is for all the detailed reports generated throughout the project.
+Each report is named according to the date it was created, following the format `report_DATE.pdf`.

+Please explore the directories for more detailed information.

+## Project Overview

 This project focuses on conducting a detailed analysis of a microservice architecture system to assess its scalability on a specific software application.

-## Project Overview

 1. **Objective**: Examine the scalability of a microservice architecture in terms of its ability to handle increased load and expand to accommodate growth.